Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Numerical Experiments

 \section{Numerical Experiments}

-We present various numerical experiments to compare our proposed method \ourmethod~against state-of-the-art methods in terms of computational efficiency, statistical performance, and a downstream task of portfolio optimization.
-An implementation of \ourmethod~can be found \href{https://drive.google.com/drive/folders/1od0_MF4Bb94zBIxGOs-DQrdu2a0SksHu?usp=sharing}{here}.
+We present various numerical experiments to compare our proposed method against state-of-the-art methods in terms of computational efficiency, statistical performance, and a downstream task of portfolio optimization.
+In this section, we use \ourmethod~to denote our BnB solver.
+We use \ourmethodnobnb~to denote our approximate solver (CD and local search, without any BnB search).
+An implementation of \ourmethod~can be found at \href{https://github.com/mazumder-lab/GraphL0Learn}{https://github.com/mazumder-lab/GraphL0Learn}.